exasol/saas-api-python/doc/user_guide/user-guide.md

 SAPIPY offers function `timestamp_name()` to name database instances.

-In case of left over SaaS instances, the generated name is intended to identify who created the database, when, and for which project.
+In case of left-over SaaS instances, the generated name is intended to identify who created the database, when, and for which project.

 Exasol SaaS limits database names to max 20 characters.